-5) Admire the Sanctuary of Atotonilco
+6) Admire the Sanctuary of Atotonilco

 A UNESCO World Heritage Site, the church is decorated with the most amazing frescoes.

-6) See the Church of the Immaculate Conception
+7) See the Church of the Immaculate Conception

 Known locally as Las Monjas (The Nuns), the church still operates for the sisters of the convent.

-7) Dig the plants at the botanical garden
+8) Dig the plants at the botanical garden

 But if all that art and architecture begin to overwhelm, you can find serenity outdoors at El Charco del Ingenio.

-Miles of hiking trails also wind through peaceful countryside overlooking a river carved into a valley floor, home to egrets and ducks.
+Miles of hiking trails also wind through the peaceful countryside, which overlooks a river carved into a valley floor – home to egrets and ducks.

-8) Try fried grasshoppers
+9) Try fried grasshoppers

 This is definitely one of the more unusual things to do in San Miguel de Allende.

-They’re good as a salty, crunchy topping on guacamole – or so we’re told…
+They’re good as a salty crunchy topping on guacamole – or so we’re told…

-9) Check out the lovely hotels
+10) Check out the lovely hotels

 San Miguel de Allende is home to many fabulous and artsy hotels and B&Bs.

 They usually have very pretty courtyards, and you should pop in and take a peek at some of them.
-They make for great photo backgrounds too.

-10) People-watch at El Jardin
+12) People-watch at El Jardin